aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Brew also adds symlinks that point to the installed binary files in the `/usr/local/bin/` and `/usr/local/sbin` directories.

-For instance it adds the symlink `/usr/local/bin/php` symlink that points to the `/usr/local/Cellar/php/7.3.5/bin/php` binary.
+For instance it adds the symlink `/usr/local/bin/php` that points to the `/usr/local/Cellar/php/7.3.5/bin/php` binary.

+## Adding the binary file symlinks to the PATH variable

-So to be able to run the PHP commands globally we then need to add `/usr/local/bin` and `/usr/local/sbin` in our PATH environment variable.
+To be able to run the PHP and PECL CLI commands globally we need to add the `/usr/local/bin` and `/usr/local/sbin` symlink directories to our PATH environment variable.

-For example, to be able to access the PHP cli and php-fpm server binaries, my PATH variable starts with:
+For example, to be able to globally run the php, pecl and php-fpm commands, my PATH variable starts with:

 `export PATH=/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin`

 ## Symlinks to the installation directory

-As mentioned before, when installing the latest version of PHP using the `brew install php` command the brew installation will create symlinks that reference the PHP binaries under the base `/usr/local/Cellar/php/7.3.5/` installation directory.
+As mentioned before, when installing the latest version of PHP using the `brew install php` command the brew installation will create symlinks that reference the PHP binaries under the `/usr/local/Cellar/php/7.3.5/bin/` installation directory.

 Here is a full list of the symlinks: